-PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES: An accidental release can result in a fire.
+PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES: An accidental release may result in a fire in the presence of an ignition source.
 Uncontrolled releases should be responded to by trained personnel using pre-planned procedures.
 Proper protective equipment should be used.
 Eliminate any possible sources of ignition, and provide maximum explosion-proof ventilation.
+Use only non-sparking tools and equipment during the response.
+The atmosphere must at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus and fire protection.